bodiem13/Relo/README.txt

 The 'model' directory contains code related to the clustering pipeline and the generation and evaluation of various clustering models.

+The 'requirements.txt' file lists the versioned Python packages needed to run the clustering pipeline notebooks.

 First, the 'Clustering_Model_Testing.ipynb' file contains the initial code that was used to test a wide variety of different clustering methods on a subset of our final processed dataset.

 Next, the 'Clustering_Pipeline.ipynb' file contains the primary code for the clustering pipeline.
 Using our entired processed dataset, we performed in-depth evaluations on five alogirthms: KMeans, Mini-Batch KMeans, Spectral, Hierarchical Ward, and Hierarchical Birch.